minchinweb/minchin.pelican.readers.microblog/README.rst

 autoloading).
 If this plugin is installed from PyPI, these should automatically be installed.

-if you need to insrall them manually:
+If you need to insrall them manually:

 .. code-block:: sh